 There it was.
 The itching suspicion, the uneasiness that had been gnawing away at Alice’s stomach for months now.
 To hear it confirmed did not bring her relief.

 “Even at that highest energy level,” he continued as they reached the doorway at the very bottom of the steps.
 “Vitae still is capable of storing memories.
-However, since this vitae is still in an elevated state of energy, it tends not to return to the cycle.
+However, since this vitae is still in an elevated state of energy, it tends not to return to the cycle as I’ve said.
 As centuries pass by, this vitae continues to collect, continues to store memories.
 Nothing is forgotten.
 I suppose that’s the true immortality people tend to seek.”

 There was a beat of silence.